mParticle/docs/src/pages/developers/sdk/react-native/identity/index.md

 ## Creating a Request

-The mParticle Identity APIs surface four key operations (`identify`, `login`, `logout`, and `modify`).
-In the context of the React Native SDK, the original 'Identify' request should be handled in your iOS or Android native code during initialization.
-See the iOS and Android docs for more information.
+The mParticle [Identity APIs](/developers/idsync/http-api) surface four key operations (`identify`, `login`, `logout`, and `modify`). `identify` is called automatically when the mParticle SDK is initialized.
+When using the React Native SDK, the initial request should be handled [in your iOS or Android native code during SDK initialization](/developers/sdk/react-native/getting-started/).
+See our [iOS](/developers/sdk/ios/idsync) and [Android](/developers/sdk/android/idsync) docs for more info on how to identify a user when the SDK initializes.

-The `login`, `logout` and `modify` requests each accept an optional request object and a callback.
+Once the SDK has initialized, you can use the `login`, `logout` and `modify` methods supported by the React Native SDK.
+Each method accepts an optional request object and a callback.
 Populating the request object correctly is crucial to managing the state of your users.

-The `IdentityRequest` object is a holder for a set of identities that you would like to associate with the user. opulating the request object correctly is crucial to managing the state of your users.
-When you invoke any of the key Identity APIs with a request object, the identities it holds will be associated with the *resulting* user.
+The `IdentityRequest` object is a holder for a set of identities that you would like to associate with the user.
+Populating the request object correctly is crucial to managing the state of your users.
+When you invoke any of the key [Identity APIs](/developers/idsync/http-api/) with a request object, the identities it holds will be associated with the *resulting* user.

 ```javascript
 var request = new MParticle.IdentityRequest();
 request.email = 'h.jekyll.md@example.com';
 ```
 ### User Aliasing

 The Identity API lets you *transition* the SDK and data from one user to a new or different user.
 The React Native SDK maintains values in persistence that are associated with the current user, such as user attributes.
 If while transitioning you'd like to copy this data from the old user to the new user, you can define an `onUserAlias` callback to be invoked on a successful transition from one user to the next.